modraws/bubblescssbutbetter/README.md

 ### vencord

-download `bubblesbutbetter.theme.css` and put it in your local themes.
+download `bubblesbutbetter.theme.css` and put it in your local themes. alternatively, for extra customisation, dive into the `/src` folder to only select and download the modules you want.

 ### betterdiscord

-download `bubblesbutbetter.theme.css` and put it in your themes folder.
+download `bubblesbutbetter.theme.css` and put it in your themes folder. alternatively, for extra customisation, dive into the `/src` folder to only select and download the modules you want.

 ## support for the original theme
 <a href="https://discord.gg/KEcCnVuTV7"><img alt="discord-singular" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/social/discord-singular_vector.svg"></a>